-I’m not usually someone who loves a cheesy-coated vegetable, but this recipe is different.
+We’re not the biggest fans of cheesy-coated vegetable, but this cauliflower gratin recipe is different.
 It features quality cheese (Gruyère and Parmesan) and keeps the rest of the flavors relatively simple.
 Cayenne adds some heat while grated fresh nutmeg highlights the flavors of the cheeses.
 And finally, thyme and garlic add some welcome savorines to bring it all together.
+It is truly the perfect side dish recipe!

-- Cauliflower, one large head is ideal.
+One large head is ideal.
 Seek out one that’s at least 2 pounds in weight.
+If you’ve got extra cauliflower, make this Cauliflower and Potato Caesar Salad or our Bang Bang Cauliflower (such a great vegetarian appetizer!).

-- Steam or blanch the cauliflower florets (I like to steam in the microwave because it’s quick and easy).
+- Steam or blanch the cauliflower florets (we like to steam in the microwave because it’s quick and easy).

 - Cook the onions and garlic in butter until softened.